strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 * `MAVERICS_TLS_SERVER_CERT_FILE`: the path to the cert file
 * `MAVERICS_TLS_SERVER_KEY_FILE`: the path to the TLS key file
 * `MAVERICS_BUNDLE_PUBLIC_KEY_FILE`: the working directory path to the .pem-encoded key file that supports the configuration bundle signature verification
-* `AWS_ACCESS_KEY_ID`: the IAM user principal to enable Orchestrators running in your environment  to use your Verified Permissions policy
+* `AWS_ACCESS_KEY_ID`: the IAM user principal to enable orchestrators running in your environment  to use your Verified Permissions policy
 * `AWS_SECRET_ACCESS_KEY`:the IAM user principal's secret access key

 5. Update the `MAVERICS_BUNDLE_PUBLIC_KEY_FILE=` value to the file name of the .pem file you downloaded and save the .env file.

-The Orchestrator instance will then attempt to read the configuration from your local storage, but it will fail until you have deployed the Orchestrator in the next section.
+The orchestrator instance will then attempt to read the configuration from your local storage, but it will fail until you have deployed the orchestrator in the next section.

 6. Update the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` with the IAM Principal credentials created from the previous section.